felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.24.1-dev.3 =
+= 1.24.1-dev.4 =

-(2018/02/26) Added two new filters to (optionally) define media as the main entity for the page.
+(2018/02/27) Added a new filter to (optionally) define media as the main entity for the webpage.

 = 1.24.0 =